What Is a Tasting Note? A Simple Guide for Wine Beginners

 You shop better

-Wine shops, restaurants, and apps become easier to navigate when you know what you enjoy.
+Wine shops, restaurant lists, and apps become far less overwhelming when you know what you enjoy.

 You build confidence

-Wine isn’t about being “right” — it’s about being aware of what’s in the glass.
+Wine isn’t about having the “correct” answer.
+It’s about being aware of what’s in the glass — and trusting your own experience.

 Step 1: Describe the Aromas

-Start by swirling the glass gently and taking a couple of short and long sniffs.
+Start by gently swirling the glass and taking a mix of short and longer sniffs.

 Ask yourself: